somervda/fbmStarter/README.md

 A new project can be created based on the fbmStarter code.
 To do this will require a new firebase instance (See instructions below "Create Initial Firebase Project").
 Note: these instructions do not include detailed instructions for firebase administration or how to manage your new project in github (You are on your own for that).

-Create copy from the github template
+Create copy from the github template (GitHub repository created)

 - Go to https://github.com/somervda/fbmStarter/generate and create a new github project based on the fbmStarter project.
 - Get a copy of the clone link from the new project and use this in VsCode to create a local copy of your project.

-Or create copy as new local project
+_Or_ create copy as new local project (No GitHub repository created)

 - Create a new folder for the new project.
 Name the folder after the new project name.
 This folder is the "New Project folder"
 - Get a zip copy of the fbmStarter code from github https://github.com/somervda/fbmStarter/archive/master.zip